 What You Can Do About It

-So now that we have disclosed just about everything you wanted to know about a stiff and achy spine.
-We have saved the best for last.
-That is- what you can do about it.
+So now that you have learned just about everything you ever wanted to know about a stiff and achy spine, we have saved the best for last: What you can do about it.

-Many people aged 40 to 65+ suffer each day from limitations in mobility of their spines and a dull ache.
-Often times we, the general population, think nothing can be done.
-As a result, we often suffer, rely on pain killers, or even sign up for expensive and invasive surgeries with no guarantee of working.
-Give these exercises a try and see what works best with your spine.
-If it doesn’t seem to help, well, you know that you can always call us for expert help.
+Many people over the age of 40 suffer each day from limitations in mobility due to back pain and stiffness.
+Many times, people assume that this is a normal part of aging and that nothing can be done.
+As a result, we suffer, rely on painkillers, or even sign up for expensive and invasive surgeries with no guarantee of a successful outcome.
+Give the exercises outlines in our eBook a try and see what works best with your spine.
+If, after a few weeks, you do not experience relief, please know that you can always call us at (239) 242-0070 for expert help.